fchiapini/personal-finance-app/README.md

 ## Contributing

-Please send me an email [Felipe Chiapini](fchiapini@gmail.com) I will be happy to help
+Please send me an email to fchiapini@gmail.com I will be happy to help

 ## Author